Efficient 4 day itinerary for backpacking Montenegro without a car.

 Evening: Have a traditional Montenegrin Dinner at Pod Volat.
 Enjoy a nightcap at the amazing Itaka Library Bar.

-Morning: The old town of Budva is charming but small.
+In general, the old town of Budva is charming but small.
 Even if you stroll through all the alleys and visit all the churches, it should not take you more than an hour.

 If you’re more of a history buff, you can visit the archaeological museum or the citadel.